AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Death penalty

-The death penalty is a form of capital punishment in which an offender is put to death for crimes committed.
+The death penalty executes offenders as a form of capital punishment for their crimes.

 Denomination

-A denomination is a distinct self-governing group within the Christian faith, with its own organisation and traditions.
+A denomination within the Christian faith governs itself and has its own organisation and traditions.
 The Church of England is a denomination of Christianity.

 Design argument